Ford Mondeo review - Practicality, comfort and boot space

 A large boot and plenty of room for passengers make the Mondeo a highly practical choice

 The Mondeo’s rakish looks don’t compromise its interior functionality, thanks to the fact the car is so big.
 There’s plenty of space for five adults and a big boot.
 A deep centre armrest, big cupholders and extra space behind the floating centre console mean oddment storage in the cabin is another Mondeo strong suit.
 The optional panoramic sunroof makes the car feel much more spacious inside, too.

 The large exterior dimensions make this a cumbersome beast, and the hatchback’s narrow rear screen limits visibility and makes parking tricky.
-You might therefore consider Active Park Assist, which can steer you into parking spaces at the push of a button.
+You might therefore consider the optional Active Park Assist, which can steer you into parking spaces at the push of a button.
 Having located a suitable space as you drive past, it then automatically steers you in.

 At 4,871mm long and 1,852mm wide, the Ford Mondeo is definitely among the largest cars in its class – although surprisingly, the estate is fractionally shorter than the hatchback (at 4,867mm).
 Overall the Mondeo range comfortably outsizes its main rivals like the Vauxhall Insignia (4,842mm long), Skoda Superb (4,861mm), and VW Passat (4,767mm).